 The app promises that there would be no public profiles, swiping or direct messages DMs.
 The app is also free to use.
 As it seems, the app would cycle people through speed video dates lasting four minutes.
 This is something similar to what Kik app did – only it allowed two people to chat via messages for minutes anonymously, and their identities were only revealed if they chose to connect with each other within that stipulated time.

-On Sparked, in case the two people video speed dating wish so, a second date of a -minute duration would be set up, post which, if both the users wish to continue talking, they would need to exchange contact information so that they can carry on their conversation on any other platform.
+On Sparked, in case the two people video speed dating wish so, a second dating app of a -minute duration would be set up, post which, if both the users wish to continue talking, they would need to exchange contact information so that they can carry on their conversation on any other platform.
 However, it is not yet clear how many video dates a person would be able to go on per event.